borysrybak/real-time-face-analytics/README.md

     }
     ```

-In general we are using here ready-to-go VideoFrameAnalyzer project for frames grabbing and detecting localy faces.
+In general, we are using here ready-to-go VideoFrameAnalyzer project for frames grabbing and detecting faces locally.
 If local haar cascade classifier detects a face, algorithm invokes Face API service for analysis.
-In return we are receiving data model of Face Attributes for that particular frame.
+In return, we are receiving data model of Face Attributes for that particular frame.

 Additional features are:
 - displaying current basic face attributes, based on captured frame
 - displaying current face emotion attributes, based on captured frame
-- displaying all occuring face emotion attributes over time (UI time-line), with dominant emotion
+- displaying all occurring face emotion attributes over time (UI timeline), with dominant emotion
-- displaying face emotion attributes statistics, based on occured face emotion attributes.
+- displaying face emotion attributes statistics, based on face emotion attributes.

 ### Database Upload